 Name of the Student:

 Reg.
-No./Admission-No./Roll-N Jo.:
+No./Admission-No./Roll-No.:

-Programme / Branch / Semester r / Class:
+Programme / Branch / Semester / Class:

-Period of Absence : From: To:

-: Number-of-days of Leave =

-Nature of Leave :Casual-Leave / Medical-Leave / special permission to attend - Sports/Cultural-meet/Conference, etc.

-Reason for Leave-of-Absence :

-Supporting Documents Attached :

-Signature of Student :

-Number of days of Leave : already-availed being-applied-now still-available(un-availed : :

-Forwarded by Faculty Advisor :

-Remarks by Chairman (DUGC/DPGC/DRPC) :

-Recommendation : Approval / No-approval

-Signature of the Recommending with Date Authority : :

-Decision : Approved / No-approved

-Signature of the Approving Auth with Date nority : :
+Period of Absence To: : From: : Number-of-days of Leave = Nature of Leave :Casual-Leave / Medical-Leave / special permission to attend -Sports/Cultural-meet/Conference, etc. Reason for Leave-of-Absence : Supporting Documents Attached : Signature of Student : Number of days of Leave : already-availed | being-applied-now | still-available(un-availed) : Ì L : Forwarded by Faculty Advisor : Remarks by Chairman : (DUGC/DPGC/DRPC) Recommendation : Approval / No-approval Signature of the Recommending Authority with Date : : Approved / No-approved Decision Signature of the Approving Authority : with Date

-- (i) Chairman DUGC/DPGC/DRPC can approve the leave upto 14 days. - (ii) If the leave is for more than 14 days, the leave application shall be forwarded to Dean(A) / Associate-Deans for approval.
+- (i) Chairman DUGC/DPGC/DRPC can approve the leave up to 14 days. - (ii) If the leave is for more than 14 days, the leave application shall be forwarded to Dean(A) / Associate-Deans for approval.